lsst-dm/dmtn-056/design.rst

 QuantumGraph
 ============

-A directed acyclic graph in which the nodes are :ref:`Datasets <Dataset>` and :ref:`Quantums <Quantum>`, and the edges are the relations between them.
+A directed acyclic graph in which the nodes are :ref:`Datasets <Dataset>` and :ref:`Quanta <Quantum>`, and the edges are the relations between them.
 This can be used to describe the to-be-executed processing defined by SuperTask preflight, or the provenance of already-produced :ref:`Datasets <Dataset>`.

 Transition